Beverly79/Customer_Service_Chatbot_with_RAG/README.md

-# Customer_Service_Chatbot_with_RAG
+# RAG-Powered Chatbot
-Build a Q&amp;A chatbot that answers domain-specific customer queries using RAG to enhance accuracy and adaptability.
+Build a Q&amp;A chatbot that answers domain-specific queries using RAG to enhance accuracy and adaptability.